 7. Limit New Credit Applications

 Another factor that goes into determining your credit score is how many new credit applications you’ve had recently.
 Almost every time that you apply for new credit, such as a credit card or a loan, the potential lender will do a hard pull on your credit report.
-Having too many of these recent credit inquiries on your credit report can have a negative impact on your credit score.
+Having too many loan and credit card applications can hurt your credit score, albeit temporarily.

 8. Keep Your Credit Accounts Open

 If you’ve had trouble in the past with credit card debt, your first thought might be to cut up your credit card and close your account.
-One reason to keep your credit card accounts open is that another factor that goes into determining your credit score is the average age of your accounts.
-Keeping an old account open — especially if it comes with no annual fee — can be a good way to build credit.
+One reason to keep your credit card accounts open is that another factor that goes into determining your credit score with the credit bureaus is the average age of your accounts.
+Keeping an old account open — especially if it comes with no annual fee — and managing it responsibly can be a good way to build credit.

 Alternative Ways to Build Credit